Group-10a/Sapphire-Project06-10a/README.md

 <br/>

-## Project 6: Workspacees & Toolbox - Blocks (by Group 10a: Sapphire Division)
+## Project 6: Workspaces & Toolbox - Blocks (by Group 10a: Sapphire Division)

 ### Project Features:
 #### Block Generator Overview
 Our group mainly focused our efforts on developing the Block Generator, an extension of CASMM's Block Canvas.
+In the Block Generator, users can customize new blocks to use in the toolbox of the Block Canvas.

 Here is an example of how it should appear according to a Content Creator.

 <img width="1128" alt="image" src="https://github.com/Group-10a/Sapphire-Project06-10a/assets/105729738/94c7530e-8b87-4f96-b808-12130053554c">